spcl/dace/doc/setup/installation.rst

 You may (optionally) want to install `CuPy <https://cupy.dev/>`_ for easy integration of GPU arrays in Python.

 **FPGA**: Xilinx FPGAs require the Vitis suite and Intel FPGAs require the Intel FPGA SDK to be installed.
-Note that DaCe has been tested with Intel FPGA SDK for OpenCL *Pro* edition (v19.1).
-It may partially support the *standard* edition of the SDK.
+DaCe has been tested with Intel FPGA SDK for OpenCL Pro edition v18.1 and v19.1, targeting Arria 10 and Stratix 10 devices, and Xilinx Vitis HLS v2020.x, v2021.x targeting u250 and u280 devices.

 **Distributed Computing**: If using multiple nodes, MPI has to be installed and available.